 Generally, only graduate students may enroll in graduate courses.
 With consent of the course instructor, undergraduate seniors may enroll in graduate courses.
 For information on how undergraduate seniors at UHM may earn credits toward master’s degrees, see Credit Policies > Undergraduate Excess Credits.

 In an effort to prevent duplication of courses, cross-listing of graduate courses between departments and colleges is strongly recommended.
 Please note:

 - Cross-listing between a graduate course and an undergraduate course is NOT permitted.

 - Simultaneous course listings at more than one course level may be permitted.
-Submit a request with a rationale for the simultaneous listing to the Graduate Dean.
+This is termed Stacking and not Cross-listing.

 Courses offered off-campus or via telecommunication must provide the students with the same degree of interaction with the instructor, and access to a similar quantity and quality of educational resources, as normally would be available for courses offered on-campus.

 Tuition and Fees

 The UH president or his designee has the authority to set fees for courses or credit programs offered in-state, courses or credit programs offered out-of-state under special agreements or contractual arrangements, and distance courses or credit programs.